ANewShaman/VoiceRecorderUI/README.md

 # Voice Recorder App (Flutter)

 This is a minimal yet effective voice recording app developed using the Flutter framework.
-It captures high-quality audio, saves it locally, and provides playback and deletion features through a clean, intuitive UI.
+It captures high-quality audio, saves it locally, and provides playback.
+Some are already put up with no actual audio

 ---